BeanHam/fragments-to-facts/README.md

 5. Ablations
    - Change the number of correct / incorrect tokens in the prompt (say, 20%, 50%, 80% of tokens from the actual sample) to check how sensitive the scheme is to having EXACT overlap in the subsample with the actual sample that was trained on.
+   - Does the number of ents effect the accuracy?
+As in, fewer, more conditioned tokens, the better worse?
+We can check this from the results we have.

 6. Probably need new datasets
    - Similar medical setting dataset (?)
    - Legal

 7. ROC curve baselines
-   - Classifier with JUST the information from the LR-Attack, and the classifier with JUST the information for the PRISM attack, and then the classifier with all the possible information
+   - Classifier with JUST the information from the LR-Attack, and the classifier with JUST the information for the PRISM attack, and then the classifier with all the possible information.
+   - Classifier with the vector of ent probs